LoesRuttenGithub/Thesis-Noise-Nulling/OnlineThesisText.md

 <img src="https://github.com/LoesRuttenGithub/Thesis-Noise-Nulling/blob/main/Figures/Artists-impression-LIFE.png" width="700" height="300">

 **5. Physics of nulling interferometry**
-	- To be included!
-	- Optics, diffraction, PSF, wavefronts etc.

 Direct observation of a star and a planetary companion has several challenges.